theochem/chemtools/README.md

 This project was prepared under the advisory of Dr. Farnaz Heidar-Zadeh, Dr. Paul Ayers, and Dr. Esteban Vohringer-Martinez

+## Note: Submitted Work
+All work pertaining to objectives has been linked within the Results section.

+Furthermore, all commits can be found here.

 ## Introduction